gronk-droid/fit2024spring/cse4224/projects/project_2/report/project2_report.md

 <div class="paragraph">

+Using just PCA or t-SNE on its own did not separate the data into interpretable clusters, as they both seem to end up with three clusters that still contained too many tracks to interpret any information from.

 When checking the loadings of the PCA, or the eigenvectors scaled by the variances, it was found that this data set's audio features ranked as such:

 </div>

+<div class="pageBreak"></div>

 **Figure 3:** Cumulative Explained Variance Ratio vs Number of Principal Components

 <div style="td {background: rgba(0, 0, 0, 0.4);}">